 3. Impaired Cognition

 Long-term use of painkillers has been shown to destroy brain cells associated with learning, memory, and cognition.
-A recent study found that long-term use of opioids can reduce blood flow to the brain over a period of time, and trigger short-term memory loss.
+A recent study found that long-term use of opioids can reduce blood flow to the brain over time and trigger short-term memory loss.
 Another study found that heavy or long-term opioid use increases one’s risk for dementia and cognitive decline.

 4. Physical Dependency

-A person who uses painkillers regularly can eventually become tolerant to their medication, and require higher amounts just to feel its effects.
+A person who uses painkillers regularly can eventually become tolerant to their medication and require higher amounts to feel its effects.
 Those who become tolerant to painkillers usually increase their doses, or take the drug more frequently.
 When this happens, increased tolerance can quickly turn into physical dependence.

 5. Addiction

 Using painkillers for more than seven days can significantly increase one’s risk for addiction.
-A person who becomes physically dependent on painkillers will fall into a habitual pattern of using the drug regularly, and may rely on the drug to relax and wind down.
-Addiction is defined a chronic relapsing brain disease, and can cause a number of emotional and behavioral changes due to the way substances like painkillers alter brain function.
+A person who becomes physically dependent on painkillers will fall into a habitual pattern of using the drug regularly and may rely on the drug to relax and wind down.
+Addiction is defined as a chronic, relapsing brain disease.

 Addiction can severely impact one’s physical and psychological health, and lead to serious problems with finances, career, family, and law enforcement.
 Painkiller addiction can be fully and effectively battled at addiction treatment centers that offer detox, counseling, and continuing care programs.